fernandomantoan/zf-design-patterns-sample/README.md

 # To dos

 The code itself must be refactored to use the Zend Framework best practices and to use the english language in the application code base.

+# Monograph

+The written monograph can be download in slideshare: http://www.slideshare.net/fernandouhu/proposta-de-arquitetura-de-desenvolvimentoitetura-de-desenvolvimento-web-baseada-em-php-utilizando-design-patterns-um-estudo-de-caso